Clinical Education: 0333 2414 289 or +441626 882166 if calling from abroad.

 The AFMCP™-UK course will count towards the Certification Programme in the same way that it does if training in the USA.
 More information on the Certification Programme may be found on IFM’s website.

-You will have copies of all the slides in a PDF format, electronic copies of the pre-reading document used for the AFMCP™-UK course and 6 months online access to all of the recommended intake forms, food options, clinical pearls and basic business planning ideas.
-IFM retains copyright over the slides, and therefore these are for personal use, and may not be re purposed for commercial activities.
+You will have copies of all the slides in a PDF format, electronic copies of the pre-reading document used for the AFMCP™-UK course and 3 months online access to all of the recommended intake forms, food options, clinical pearls and basic business planning ideas.
+IFM™ retains copyright over the slides, and therefore these are for personal use, and may not be re-purposed for commercial activities.

-There are a number of books to consider but two we recommend are Biochemical Imbalances In Disease and Laboratory Evaluations for Integrative and Functional Medicine 2nd ed (This is an electronic version free of charge on Google Books).
+There are a number of books to consider but two we recommend are Biochemical Imbalances In Disease and Laboratory Evaluations for Integrative and Functional Medicine 2nd ed.
 If you are interested in an in-depth reading about the role that foods and food substrates have on the immune system consider Dietary Components And Immune Function.

 The AFMCP™-UK is a stand-alone postgraduate 5-day training course which qualifies for CPD credits.
 At the end of the course you will be awarded a certificate of attendance and completion and you will be designated a ‘Graduate of the AFMCP™-UK course.’
 This does not make you a ‘Certificated Practitioner of Functional Medicine’ (this requires additional training and an exam), rather it makes you a practitioner of your recognised discipline, say Nutritional Therapy, who has now undertaken advanced training in applying the principles of functional medicine to that core discipline/s.